Terms and Conditions

 8.1 The risk in the Goods shall pass to You on completion of delivery.

-8.2 Title to the Goods shall not pass to You until the earlier of:
+8.2 Title to the Goods shall not pass to You until delivery and the earlier of:

 8.2.1 We receive payment in full (in cash or cleared funds) for the Goods and any other goods that the We have supplied to You in respect of which payment has become due, in which case title to the Goods shall pass at the time of payment of all such sums; and